lokeshllkumar/resource-monitor/README.md

 # resource-monitor

-A minimalist CLI tool to monitor system resource usage on UNIX-based systems.
+A minimal CLI tool to monitor system resource usage on UNIX-based systems.

 ## Features